Level Term Life Insurance

-A level term life insurance policy is arranged to provide cover of a fixed sum for a specific period of time, often in line with an interest only mortgage.
+A level term life insurance policy is arranged to provide cover for a fixed sum for a specific period, often in line with an interest-only mortgage.

-However you may choose to arrange a level term life insurance policy with a capital and interest mortgage in order to leave a surplus if the policy is claimed on.
+However you may choose to arrange a level term life insurance policy with a capital and interest mortgage in order to leave a surplus in later years.

 Other uses for level term life insurance are for protecting against a known inheritance tax liability for your children or providing a fixed sum for funeral expenses etc.

 However, because it is a term insurance policy it should be remembered that there is no investment element and therefore if you live beyond the term of the policy there will be no remaining value.